 The FRA study (2012) found that there are between 5% and 18% of women in the EU over 15 years of age who have already experienced cyberbullying.
 EIGE - The European Institute for Gender Equality (2017) notes that one in ten women older than 15 years, experience online violence.
 This proportion is even higher among adolescents.
-A Slovenian survey found that over 50% of girls older than 13, has already experienced some form of cyberviolence.
-Cyberviolence victimisation is reported to be associated with depression and anti-social behaviour (Sargent et al. 2016), diminished self-esteem, as well as fear and anxiety.
-Some assert that cyberviolence actually might be more damaging than in-person abuse because it has a wide audience, can be anonymous, and is insufficiently regulated.
+A Slovenian survey found that over 50 % of girls older than 13, has already experienced some form of cyberviolence.
+Cyber violence victimization is reported to be associated with depression and anti-social behavior (Sargent et al. 2016), diminished self-esteem, and fear and anxiety.
+Some assert that cyber violence actually might be more damaging than in-person abuse because it has a wide audience, can be anonymous, and is insufficiently regulated.

-Cyberviolence can leave a permanent trauma for a woman (or girl).
-Public memory of shaming and blaming can lead to the internalisation of trauma and mental health challenges, ranging from self- harm as an option to cope with trauma, to suicide as the only remedy to end such trauma.
-Current reports further point to other psychological trauma and distress such as anxiety, depression due to the fears of shaming, humiliation, harassment, and stigma associated with cyber (sexual) violence (Pashang et al 2018).
+Cyber violence can leave a permanent trauma for a woman (or girl).
+Public memory of shaming and blaming can lead to internalization of trauma and mental health challenges from self-inflicted harm behaviors as an option to cope with trauma, or suicide as the only remedy to end such trauma.